ruslanmv/ruslanmv.github.io/_posts/2020-09-27-Neural-Networks-in-Tensorflow.md

 This notebook works the tensorflow version >= 2.1.0

-First we Importing relevant libraries and helper functions.
+First we import relevant libraries and helper functions.

 ```python
 import tensorflow as tf